FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Meaty, oily fish (Mackerel, trout, tuna, etc.): 4 lbs

-- Turkey necks and other bony parts: 1 lb
+- Turkey necks and other raw meaty bones: 1 lb

 - Turkey giblets (Do not replace with chicken giblets like chicken livers): 1 lb

 - Berries (cranberries preferred), can be mixed: 1 cup

 Chop fish into steaks, removing the bones, and chop up the turkey as well.
 Mix together in a bowl.
 Then, sprinkle green beans and berries whole and apply the oil, or puree/chop them together with the oil.

 Alternatively, you can simply put everything in a food processor and chop until mixed thoroughly.
 Just remember to cut down the size of the turkey parts to make it easier on the processor, and remove the fish bones.
 Makes a 3- to 4-day supply on average.